What is a Data Analytics Lifecycle?

 upGrad’s Executive PG Programme in Data Science in association with IIIT-B and a certification in Business Analytics covers all these stages of data analytics architecture.
 The program offers detailed insight into the professional and industry practices and 1-on-1 mentorship with several case studies and examples.
 Hurry up and register now!

-Yes, Data Analyst is one of the most in-demand job roles in 2021.
+Yes, Data Analyst is one of the most in-demand job roles in 2022-23.
 If you’re thinking of pursuing Data Analytics as a career, now is probably the best time.
 According to research, more than 2.5 quintillion bytes of data are created every day, and this number keeps increasing at a fast pace.
 To make good use of this data for the company’s growth, a Data Analyst is required.
 India is the second most important hub of jobs for Data Analysts.
 Considering this fact, it is an excellent career option for those who want to learn the life cycle of data analytics.

 What are the top skills required to pursue Data Analyst as a career?

 How much money do Data Analysts who know big data analytics in India earn per annum on average?

 According to Glassdoor, the average salary of a Data Analyst in India is around ₹6L/annum.
 However, the salary of a Data Analyst depends on several factors, including company size, the company’s reputation, location of the job, educational qualifications, work experience, and most importantly, your skills.
 An entry-level Data Analyst can easily make around ₹3L/annum, a mid-level Data Analyst with work experience of 5 to 9 years can make around ₹6L/annum, and a Senior Data Analyst who knows a life cycle of data analytics with work experience of 10 to 15 years can make up to ₹13L/annum.
 Data Analyst indeed is a high-paying job role, and if you’re interested in the field, it is totally worth it to pursue it.